magbw/web_scraping_workshop/content/5-python_scraping.md

 **selenium** is used to navigate webpages, input data into text fields, take screenshots and interact with dymanic web content <br>
 **scrapy** is a framework for webscraping, look into it once you become comfortable with coding.
 We will not work with scrapy in the workshop, however, <a href='https://librarycarpentry.org/lc-webscraping/04-scrapy/index.html' target='_blank'>this </a> workshop offers a nice overview.

-Static web content is built into the webpage, that is, its does not store any extra data on a remote server (think of a wikipedia page). </br>
+Static web content is built into the webpage, that is, its does not store any extra data on a remote server (think of a wikipedia page). <br>
 In contrast, dynamic content is stored on a remote server and when you interact with the page it sends or posts data from a remote server.
 Think of facebook, you can write comments in a post which and watch videos.
 Dynamic content is often hidden on a remote server and will not be visible to a webscraper without first interacting with the webpage so that the server posts it.

 ## Beautiful Soup